RosewellSoftware/RosewellOS/README.md

 This Update Adds;

---*Solitare*-- Adds a new Solitare Game
+--*Text To Speech*-- This Update Adds a new Text to Speech App

 --*Bug Fixes*-- Fixes Bugs

---*Typo Fixes*-- Fixes Typos

 *Brewing Coffee For Next Update.....*